James says he ‘stands with Nike’ in reference to Kaepernick

 Closing his remarks, he said he stood “for anybody who believes in change.”
 He added: “I stand with Nike, all day, every day.”

+Kaepernick, the former San Francisco 49ers quarterback, unveiled his first ad of the new campaign Monday.
+“Believe in something, even if it means sacrificing everything,” it said.

-The new endorsement deal between Nike and Colin Kaepernick, the former San Francisco 49ers quarterback, launched vigorous debate on Tuesday as some fans expressed displeasure over the apparel giant’s support of a player known for starting a wave of protests among NFL players against police brutality, racial inequality and other social issues.
+The new endorsement deal has sparked vigorous debate, with some fans expressing displeasure over the apparel giant’s support of a player known for starting a wave of protests among NFL players against police brutality, racial inequality and other social issues.

 Some angry fans were even burning and cutting out the signature swoosh logos on their gear — and posting the results on social media.